amnh-sciviz/collectionscope/README.md

 ### Software

-All the scripts necessary for creating your own project is contained in this repository.
+All the scripts necessary for creating your own project are contained in this repository.
 To start, you should [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository, then [create a local clone](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#step-2-create-a-local-clone-of-your-fork) of your fork.

 You will need [Python 3.x](https://www.python.org/) installed to process and generate your project and [node.js](https://nodejs.org/en/) installed to run your project locally.